9 Beautiful Flowering Trees for Your Backyard

 Prunus spp. • Zones 2 to 10

-Whether you prefer flowers or fruit, you’re in for a treat if you plant a cherry tree.
+Whether you prefer flowers or fruit, you’re in for a treat if you plant a beautiful flowering cherry tree.
 Popular backyard choices are the ornamental purpleleaf sand cherry (Prunus x cistena), a shrubby variety with pink flowers and purple leaves, and the Sargent cherry (Prunus sargentii), a prolific bloomer.

 Lagerstroemia indica • Zones 7 to 9